runwayml/learn/docs/how-to/chain-models-together.md

 You can read more about the kinds of data types that RunwayML supports in [the SDK documentation](https://sdk.runwayml.com/en/latest/).

-## Example 1: The Depths of Imaginary Bedrooms
+## Tutorial 1: The Depths of Imaginary Bedrooms

 As a simple example of model chaining, let's consider chaining together StyleGAN and DenseDepth.
 The StyleGAN model generates images from a latent